-You can apply on our website by filling in the online application form for the course of your choice.
+You can apply on our website by filling in the online application form for the course of your choice (For more information, please visit the courses page).
 Please try to complete the form as accurately and thoroughly as possible to avoid any delays in processing your application.
 The EPRI Course Coordinator will then get in touch with you and send you all the relevant documents you may need.

 The course aims to build the capacity of government policymakers and officials, representatives from bilateral and multilateral agencies, programme practitioners, and staff members from non-governmental organisations.
 The course will serve those who want to more effectively design, implement and manage social transfer programmes with the goal of reducing poverty and better achieving the Millennium Development Goals.